corrode/tarnish/README.md

 }
 ```

+Note how `main` just calls `tarnish::run()` with the actual parent logic as a
+closure.
+This handles the check for parent-vs-worker automatically.

 ## Shutdown

 When you drop a `Process` handle, it sends a shutdown message to the worker and
 waits up to 5 seconds.
 If the worker doesn't exit cleanly, it gets a `SIGKILL`.

-## When workers crash
+## When Workers Die

+TODO!: This section is outdated if we don't handle retries anymore.
+Fix that.

-Here's what happens when a worker dies mid-operation:
+Here's what happens when a worker crashes mid-operation:

-The parent tries to read the response and gets... nothing.
-The pipe is broken.
+1. The parent tries to read the output and gets nothing, but the pipe is broken and the worker is gone.
-The worker is gone.
-No problem.
-The parent spawns a fresh worker process and
-retries the operation.
+2. The parent spawns a fresh worker process and retries the operation.
 If it works this time, great!
-Your code gets the result
-like nothing happened.
+Your code gets the result like nothing happened.
 If it crashes again, the parent gives up and returns an
 error to your code.

 This retry-once strategy handles transient failures gracefully (maybe the worker